mantevian/squid/README.md

 ## Command argument syntax
 Some commands use straight default syntax where all arguments go in a specific order: `s/command <arg1> <arg2> ...`, these arguments are listed in `<>` if they are necessary and `[]` if optional.
 Arguments are listed as `<args*>` if they use a different syntax: `item=value` for numbers or single word strings, or `item="Hello World"` for multiple word strings.
 This is used for complex commands and a list of possible items is always provided in the documentation.
-Integers and boolean (`false`, `true`) values are properly converted from strings.
+Integers and boolean values (`false`, `true`) are properly converted from strings.
+If an argument in a trigger requirement or action is omitted, it defaults to an empty string, `0` or `false` depending on which type is needed.

 ## Message triggers
 The message trigger system allows making complex custom commands and actions for the bot.
 Server owners can create message triggers for their servers.
 A trigger activates whenever a message is sent and if a message passes its requirements, its actions are performed in a specific configurable order.
 A list of all possible values for this are listed below under **Reference**.